You will be docked in the center of town.

 Watch a destination video.

-Bastia is a port on the north-eastern coast of the island of Corsica.
+Bastia is a port city with a population with of over 43,000 inhabitantson o the north-eastern coast of the island of Corsica.
 The old town (Terra Vecchia) is built in and around the central part of the harbor and is a network of alleys connected by dark, vaulted passages.
 Sights of interest include the classical Church of San Giovanni Battista, the Law Court, Theatre, and City Hall.

 The city is the gateway to Cap Corse, a long peninsula of nature reserves and secret beaches.